International Day of Women in Engineering

 I believe that the most important thing is that no one tells you that you cannot do something.
 Or that they tell you what type of sector you have to go to.
 “If you are a woman, nursing.
 If you are a man, engineering”.
 Luckily this is disappearing.
 It is important that from a young age you are not conditioned through toys, for example, but rather that they show you all the options and opportunities, including technical careers, of course.

 I think that more campaigns should be launched to make this issue more visible.
-Also, that teachers motivate you if they detect in you engineering skills and encourage you to considerate a career in this area.
+Also, if teachers see a potential for engineering in their students, they should motivate and encourage them to consider a career in this area.
 It’s basic to have all the information so you, at least, contemplate the option.
 That, and not being afraid to enter a class with 90 boys and 3 girls.
 Nothing happens.
-We all have the same opportunities, and we are all have access to them.
+We all have the same opportunities, and we all have access to them.

 In addition, science careers are very beautiful and rewarding because they help make a better world.
-For example, the Smart Meters with which we work at WoodSwallow, help people to know and control their electricity or gas consumption.
-And that positively affects their economy, and in general their quality of life.
-All technology helps improve people’s lives to a greater or lesser extent.
-And that makes me happy.
+For example, the Smart Meters with which we work at WoodSwallow help people to know and control their electricity or gas consumption.
+And that positively affects not only the economy, but the quality of life.
+All technology helps improve people’s lives to a greater or lesser extent, and that makes me happy.

 What impact do you think electronic, or telecommunications engineering has on the world?
 What does it mean to you to be an engineer?